 - Spheroidal Iron

-Check our offer of versatile ultrasonic flaw detectors, which includes:
+Check out our versatile ultrasonic flaw detector models:

 Another non-destructive flaw inspection method is the one known as liquid penetrant inspection, which takes advantage of the penetration capabilities of a highly capillary liquid.

 The idea is to make a very thin liquid flow into the superficial defect, and then drawing it out with an agent called the developer.
 After applying the contrast varnish spray, what was initially invisible becomes visible in normal light (in the case of visible liquids) ot through the use of a Wood lamp (in the case of fluorescent liquids).
-Fluorescent liquids are employed, for example, in inspection of complex samples and / or cables tot accessible to natural light.
+Fluorescent liquids are employed, for example, for the inspection of complex samples and / or cables not accessible to natural light.

-To properly apply the PT penetrating liquids method, the following steps are necessary:
+To properly apply the PT penetrating liquid method, the following steps are necessary:

 - Cleaning the surface by removing any contaminants such as grease, dust or any other kind of particles.